 The experiment was conducted in a weaner house of a private farm in central Korea.
 Six enclosed pig rooms were used.
-Three rooms were installed with CD mounted on the center at a height of 2.0 m while the remaining rooms were used as the control in the experiment.
+Three rooms were installed with CD mounted on the center at a height of 2.0 m, while the remaining rooms were used as the control in the experiment.
 All rooms were ventilated under negative pressure by a variable speed fan installed under slat for pit ventilation.
-Each room (L x W x H = 8.4m x 9.8m x 2.4m) with a concrete slatted floor, were further subdivided into 8 pens with 40 heads of 18 day-old weaners (Landrace x Yorkshire X Duroc) weighing 5.4 kg.
-The total weaners in the entire swine confinement house was 320.
+Each room ( $L \times W \times H = 8.4m \times 9.8m \times 2.4m$ ) with a concrete slatted floor was further subdivided into 8 pens with 40 heads of 18 day-old weaners (Landrace x Yorkshire X Duroc) weighing 5.4 kg.
+The total of weaners in the entire swine confinement house was 320.
 All weaners were fed a 22.1% crude protein, corn-soybean meal based diet according to NRC, 1998 nutrient requirement recommendation and dry fed by automatic feeder with bite-type nipple drinker.